-Welcome to Vocabulary Builder (Part 4): English for Music, Events, Holidays & Daily Life!
-This hub expands you knowledge around English vocabulary in context.
+Welcome to Vocabulary Builder, Part 4: English for Music, Events, Holidays & Daily Life!
+This article, under hub 4, expands you knowledge around English vocabulary in context.
 Go through the lessons, one by one, or jump directly to the topic you need most.

 Lesson 1: English Phrases for Beginners: Music and Entertainment